 - Uncorrectable errors are multi-bit errors that could not be corrected by the server platform.
 These can be caused by any combination of soft or hard errors, but typically occur as a result of multiple hard errors. - Not all multi-bit errors are uncorrectable.
-CPUs that support Advanced ECC can correct some types of multi-bit errors, depending on the bit error pattern. - An uncorrectable error can be classified as being: - Detectable and consumed - Detectable and unconsumed - Silent and consumed - Silent and unconsumed - Consumed vs unconsumed refers to whether or not the data has been loaded into the CPU execution path.
-Unconsumed errors are typically found during Memory Patrol Scrub. - Detectable vs silent refers to whether the CPU's ECC scheme is capable of detecting the existence of the error.
+CPUs that support Advanced ECC can correct some types of multi-bit errors, depending on the bit error pattern. - An uncorrectable error can be classified as being: - Detectable and consumed - Detectable and unconsumed - Silent and consumed - Silent and unconsumed - Consumed vs unconsumed refers to whether the data has been loaded into the CPU execution path.
+Unconsumed errors are typically found during Memory Patrol Scrub but may also be found during a CPU prefetch. - Detectable vs silent refers to whether the CPU's ECC scheme can detect the existence of the error.
 Silent errors are exceptionally rare and require the problematic cache line to meet a very specific bit error pattern to by-pass the CPU's ECC scheme. - Unless otherwise specified, references to uncorrectable errors in this whitepaper will refer to those classified as detectable.

-Detectable Silent Consumed Machine Check Exception after detection; Depends on data usage.
-It can result in OS controlled outcome - typically either incorrect application data or application or system service outage system service outage Unconsumed Poisoned upon detection; outcome based Error waits to be consumed on MCA Recovery support
+Detectable Silent Consumed Poisoned upon detection then Depends on data usage.
+It can result in Machine Check Exception after either incorrect application data or system consumption; service outage

+Outcome based on OS error

+containment

+Unconsumed Poisoned upon detection; Error waits to be consumed

+error waits to be consumed